| Norrland | Hunting | Personality | Style | Food | Alcohol | Tobacco | Loppis |

-From art and design, to fashion, to architecture, Swedish fashion and style is pivotal, resulting in international brands such as H&M and IKEA.
+From art and design to fashion, to architecture, Swedish fashion and style are pivotal, resulting in international brands such as H&M and IKEA.

 The Swedish color schemes are a common thread throughout these different realms of aesthetics.

 Both IKEA and H&M are Swedish, and they represent the country well.
 If you like the style IKEA has, you will enjoy Sweden’s style.
 Similar furniture can be found throughout the country, including the Arlanda airport.